 Scribus isn’t exactly a PDF editor — but it offers the necessary features to highlight, add content, and a few more things in a PDF file.

-It is a useful open-source desktop publishing tool which you can use to make advertisement posters, and write books among other things.
+It is a useful open-source desktop publishing tool that you can use to make advertisement posters, and write books among other things.
 For PDF editing, you can surely use it to highlight the text, move the text, add texts, and other objects to improve the PDF file.

 Also, it’s a cross-platform open-source tool which makes it even more interesting.